thinpyai/python-assignments/get-profile-fm-elk/README.md

 ```
 source .venv/Scripts/activate
 ```
-8. Get the otc-profile-nonprod.pem and put under get-otc-customer-profile dir.
+8. Get the profile-nonprod.pem and put under get-customer-profile dir.
 9. Selete python interpreter from virtual environment.
 10. Run
 by using script file in terminal